harmonylang/harmonylang.github.io/docs-src/textbook/synch.md

 possible state, limiting `MAX_THREADS` to a small number significantly reduces the time to model check a Harmony program.
 Plus it is easier to check that it fails when you run it with more than `MAX_THREADS` threads.
+Note that loading the counter must also be done atomically in order to avoid a data race.
 You can test the implementation using the command `harmony -m synch=ticket code/cssynch.hny`.
 To see it fail, try `harmony -c NTHREADS=10 -m synch=ticket code/cssynch.hny`.